Plymouth Cruising Guide

 Barn Pool

-A pretty little bay located at the foot of the National Trust’s Mount Edgcumbe Estate, the beach shelves off steeply so is popular for diving, but you can also anchor close to the shore and enjoy a picnic in the country park or a tasty lunch at the Edgecombe Arms.
+An attractive little bay located at the foot of the National Trust’s Mount Edgcumbe Estate, Barn Pool is popular for diving as the beach shelves off steeply, but you can also anchor close to the shore and enjoy a picnic in the country park or a tasty lunch at the Edgecombe Arms.

 Jenny Cliff

-Nestled between Mountbatten Breakwater and Fort Bovisand, Jenny Cliff is close to Plymouth’s main marinas and is a great overnight anchorage.
-An official Country Wildlife Site, Jenny Cliff is home to four endangered plants and the lush woodlands and grasslands are important habitats for a variety of insects and birds, so you can really get back to nature here.
+Nestled between Mountbatten Breakwater and Fort Bovisand, Jennycliff is close to Plymouth’s main marinas and is a great overnight anchorage.
+An official Country Wildlife Site, Jenny Cliff is home to four endangered plants and the lush woodlands and grasslands are important habitats for a variety of insects and birds, so you can really get back to nature.

 Cawsand Bay